 2. Plan Your Schedule

+For a successful working vacation, you need a plan.
 When creating a plan, you need to consider the “unexpected” while you’re away.
-Examine your typical workweek and estimate how much work you can realistically expect to receive, then make a note of various due dates for projects you plan to complete.
+Examine your typical workweek and estimate how much work you can realistically expect to receive, then note various due dates for projects you plan to complete.

 Keep a well-organized list or spreadsheet that covers all of your important projects, dates, plans, and possible areas without an internet connection so that you can make adjustments as you continue preparing for an extended vacation.
 Here, you can see some of our favorite online management tools that may be helpful for remote work vacation planning.